Skip to Main Content

 Anne Zafian spent the first half of her publishing career at what was then the Time Warner Book Group—now known as Hachette—selling both adult and children’s books to every kind of domestic customer.
 She cut her teeth on children’s books with TW’s Little, Brown Books for Children, as well as TW’s distribution client, Hyperion Books for Children.
 Together these experiences fostered her love of children’s publishing, and in 2004, she joined S&S’s sales team, once again overseeing sales of both adult and children’s books, eventually managing our entire distributor sales and retail marketing team.
 In 2008, Anne made the move from sales to the Publisher’s office, where, as Deputy, she focuses largely on working with the Publisher and the sales, marketing, publicity, and supply chain teams to help usher our books into the world, from cradle to…NOT the grave.
 Working to get books into the hands of booksellers, children, parents, teachers, and librarians—and doing so with a dynamic list of books and authors—is her favorite job, ever.

-Caitlyn Dlouhy, Vice President & Editorial Director–Caitlyn Dlouhy Books
+Caitlyn Dlouhy, Vice President & Publisher | Caitlyn Dlouhy Books

 Categorizing what she’s looking for could result in her possibly missing out on something that could quite possibly take her breath away, so, if you truly love it, she would truly love to see it!

-Miloni Vora, Assistant Editor
+Miloni Vora, Editor

 Miloni Vora joined Simon & Schuster in January of 2022, after interning at W. W. Norton, the Feminist Press, and various agencies.
 She assists Caitlyn Dlouhy on a range of picture books, middle grade, and young adult.
 Regardless of genre and format, she loves stories with a strong, spunky, characters that make her laugh (and cry).
 She specifically enjoys multigenerational family stories, stories about language and connection, and stories about healing and hope.
 Her favorite fantasy books are ones rooted in inclusive worldbuilding, particularly from non-European cultures, and featuring multiple protagonists who use humor as a coping mechanism.
 For middle grade, she loves reading shenanigans featuring the class nerd and the class clown, and for picture books she loves everything from grumpy toddlers to stories filled with stunning, lyrical prose.
-On any given Sunday you can find her at her favorite café, crocheting baby animals, and watching dramas that give her serious second-lead-syndrome.
-Find her on twitter @Miloni_Vora.
+On any given Sunday, you can find her at her favorite café, crocheting baby animals, and watching dramas that give her serious second-lead-syndrome.
+Find her on Twitter @Miloni_Vora.

 Reka Simonsen, Editorial Director